supertrampr/infrastracture/examples/do-dns-record-with-lb/README.md

-# DOKS example
+# Digital Ocean DNS Record example

-This folder contains a [Terraform](https://www.terraform.io/) configuration that shows an example of how to use the [doks module](../../modules/services/doks) to deploy a Kubernetes cluster (using [DOKS](https://docs.digitalocean.com/products/kubernetes/) with a custom [VPC](https://docs.digitalocean.com/products/networking/vpc/)) in a [Digital Ocean project](https://www.digitalocean.com/).
+This folder contains a [Terraform](https://www.terraform.io/) configuration that shows an example of how to use the [do-dns-record module](../../modules/network/do-dns-record) to deploy a DNS Domain Record(using [Domains and DNS](https://docs.digitalocean.com/products/networking/dns/)) that points to a Digital Ocean Load Balancer (using [Digital Ocean Load Balancer](https://docs.digitalocean.com/products/networking/load-balancers/)) in a [Digital Ocean project](https://www.digitalocean.com/).

 ## Pre-requisites